kyma-project/kyma/docs/compass/08-01-basic-flow-tutorial.md

 2. From the drop-down list in the top-right corner, select your Namespace and go to the **Catalog** view.
 You will see your services available under the **Services** tab.
 Provision the ServiceInstance by choosing your Package and clicking the **Add** button in the top-right corner of the page.

-3. Create a function.
-In the **Overview** tab, click the **Deploy new resource** button and upload the file with the [function](./assets/function.yaml).
+3. Create a Function.
+In the **Overview** tab, click the **Deploy new resource** button and upload the file with the [Function](./assets/function.yaml).

-4. Expose your function following [this](/components/serverless/#tutorials-expose-a-function-with-an-api-rule) tutorial.
+4. Expose your Function following [this](/components/serverless/#tutorials-expose-a-function-with-an-api-rule) tutorial.
 Follow the instructions in the `Console UI` tab.

-5. Bind the ServiceInstance to your function following [this](/components/serverless/#tutorials-bind-a-service-instance-to-a-function) tutorial.
+5. Bind the ServiceInstance to your Function following [this](/components/serverless/#tutorials-bind-a-service-instance-to-a-function) tutorial.
 Follow the instructions in the `Console UI` tab.

 ### Cleanup

 Clean up your cluster after going through this tutorial.
 To do so, delete your resources in the following order:

-1. Go to the **Functions** tab and delete the `call-order-service` function.
+1. Go to the **Functions** tab and delete the `call-order-service` Function.

 2. Go to the **Services** tab and delete `order-service`.